Nestallum/Kubernetes-Multi-Service-App/README.md

 # Kubernetes-Multi-Service-App
-Local Kubernetes Multi-Service Application with Ingress for API Gateway and database integration.
+Local Kubernetes Multi-Service Application with Ingress for API Gateway and database integration with RBAC management.
 This repository houses a Dockerized multi-service web application featuring both a backend and a frontend component.
 The backend, built with Flask, interacts with a local MySQL database to fetch data, while the frontend serves as the user interface, making requests to the backend and displaying retrieved data.

 ## Docker images